scimaksim/nasa-api-vignette/README.md

 ### Annual discoveries

-The `annualExoDiscoveries()` function retrieves the latest exoplanet data from NASA’s Exoplanet Archive.
-By default, the function excludes bodies which have had their planetary status “questioned in the published literature.”
+The `annualExoDiscoveries()` function retrieves the latest data from NASA’s Exoplanet Archive.
+By default, the function targets the Planetary Systems Composite Parameters Table and excludes bodies which have had their planetary status “questioned in the published literature” (NASA Exoplanet Science Institute (2020)).

 ``` r
 # Retrieve latest exoplanet data